Trace Completion API

 #1.
 Introduction

-APM focuses on the code level and lacks the ability to view issues from a full-stack, multi-dimensional perspective without blind spots.
-Additionally, due to the hindrance of instrumentation, it often fails to cover all services.
-DeepFlow relies on eBPF zero-instrumentation to fully capture distributed tracing data and generate call chains.
-In scenarios where DeepFlow and APM are deployed independently, they can collaborate in a loosely coupled manner by using DeepFlow's Trace Completion API to enhance APM's call chains, eliminating blind spots in APM for cloud-native infrastructure and non-instrumented services, significantly reducing the time for triage.
+APM focuses on the code level and lacks the capability to observe issues across the full stack and multiple dimensions without blind spots.
+Additionally, due to the limitations of instrumentation, it is often difficult to cover all services.
+DeepFlow relies on eBPF for zero-instrumentation, full-coverage collection of distributed tracing data, and correlates it to generate call chains.
+In scenarios where DeepFlow and APM are deployed completely independently, the two can collaborate in a loosely coupled manner — by using DeepFlow’s Trace Completion API to enhance APM’s call chains, eliminating blind spots in APM for cloud-native infrastructure and non-instrumented services, and significantly shortening the time for problem triage.

-Before introducing the API, let's use a diagram to explain the data that APM can complete after calling the DeepFlow API.
+Before introducing the API, let’s first use a diagram to illustrate the data that APM can complete after calling the DeepFlow API.

 Full Stack Distributed Tracing